rikardvinge/explainpolysvm/README.rst

 In this toy example, a two-dimensional binary classification problem is generated such that the positive class lies within the unit circle, and the negative class within the ring with minimum radius 1 and maximum radous 1.41.
 From each class, 100 training samples are generated.
-An example dataset is visualized here
+An example dataset is visualized to the right.

 .. image:: ./examples/2d_rings/training_data.png
     :width: 8cm